Annual House Price Growth ‘Slows Sharply’ to 4.4%

 Annual house price growth

-Nationwide’s chief economist Robert Gardner said: “The fallout from the mini-Budget continued to impact the market, with November seeing a sharp slowdown in annual house price growth to 4.4%, from 7.2% in October.
+Nationwide’s chief economist, Robert Gardner, stated: “The fallout from the mini-Budget continued to impact the market, with November seeing a sharp slowdown in annual house price growth to 4.4%, from 7.2% in October.”

-“While financial market conditions have stabilised, interest rates for new mortgages remain elevated, and the market has lost significant momentum.
-Housing affordability for potential buyers and home movers has become much more stretched at a time when household finances are already under pressure from high inflation.
+“While financial market conditions have stabilised, interest rates for new mortgages remain elevated.
+The market has lost significant momentum.
+Housing affordability for potential buyers and home movers has become much more stretched.
+This comes when household finances are already under pressure from high inflation.

 “The market looks set to remain subdued in the coming quarters.
-Inflation is set to remain high for some time.
-Bank Rate is likely to rise further as the Bank of England seeks to ensure demand in the economy slows to relieve domestic price pressures.
+Inflation is expected to stay high for some time.
+The Bank Rate is likely to rise further as the Bank of England seeks to ensure economic demand slows to reduce domestic price pressures.

-“The outlook is uncertain, and much will depend on how the broader economy performs, but a relatively soft landing is still possible.
+“The outlook is uncertain, and much will depend on how the broader economy performs.
+A relatively soft landing is still possible.

-“Longer term borrowing costs have fallen back in recent weeks and may moderate further, especially if investors continue to revise their expectations for the future path of Bank Rate.
-Given the weak growth outlook, labour market conditions are likely to soften, but they are starting from a robust position, with unemployment still near 50-year lows.
+“Longer-term borrowing costs have fallen back in recent weeks and may moderate further.
+This is especially likely if investors continue to revise their expectations for the future path of Bank Rate.
+Given the weak growth outlook, labour market conditions are likely to soften.
+However, they are starting from a robust position, with unemployment still near 50-year lows.

-“Moreover, household balance sheets remain in good shape with significant protection from higher borrowing costs, at least for a period, with around 85% of mortgage balances on fixed interest rates.
-Stretched housing affordability also reflects underlying supply constraints, which should provide some support for prices.”
+“Moreover, household balance sheets remain in good shape, providing significant protection from higher borrowing costs, at least for a period.
+Around 85% of mortgage balances are on fixed interest rates.
+Stretched housing affordability also reflects underlying supply constraints, which should support prices.”

 “So far, all the signs are that sellers are flinching first.
-Buyers, sensing that the balance of power is tilting ever further in their favour, frequently ask for– and get – significant price reductions.
+Sensing that the balance of power is tilting ever further in their favour, buyers frequently ask for– and get – significant price reductions.

 “Asking prices are starting to come down too, as sellers compete for the attention of an increasingly rare and powerful group – proceedable buyers.